bvandercar-vt/serato-tools/README.md

 - Serato crate parsing and modification
 - Serato smart crate parsing (viewing only-- modifying a TODO!)
 - Dynamic beatgrid analysis that can be saved to a track's beatgrid.
-- Serato USB sync that beats Serato's sync by putting all files in 1 folder (without duplicates) and only copying changed files, unlike Serato's sync which takes forever and creates many duplicate file locations
+- Serato USB export that beats Serato's sync by putting all files in 1 folder (without duplicates) and only copying changed files, unlike Serato's sync which takes forever and creates many duplicate file locations

 **Currently designed for Python 3.12+.
 If you would like backwards compatibility with an older version, please reach out!**

 ## Example uses:

 **USB:**
-- Sync crates (including Smart Crates) to USB.
+- Export crates (including Smart Crates) to USB.
 Beats Serato's sync by keeping all files in 1 folder and by comparing files for changes (instead of always copying, like Serato does)

 **Tracks:**
 - Change hot cue's text (i.e. change to all caps; change "c" to "CHORUS", etc.)